Acceptable Usage Policy

 The purpose of this AUP is to enhance the quality of the web hosting services and to protect Company’s Clients, and the Internet community as a whole, from illegal, irresponsible, or disruptive Internet activities.

-This AUP applies to each Client and its employees, agents, contractors or other users of such Client who obtain Services from Company (each such person being a “User”).
+This AUP applies to each Client and its employees, agents, contractors, or other users of such Client who obtain Services from the Company (each such person being a “User”).
 Each User should use common sense and good judgment in connection with the Services.
 Parents or guardians should always supervise minors in using the Internet.

 3. Prohibited Uses.